Introduction to Guitar Maintenance

 Sweat, as we mentioned before, can be your biggest rival, when it comes to maintenance of Guitar because the acids and salts present in our sweat accelerate the corrosion on the metal plating and attract grime that clogs up most moving parts.
 In extreme cases, a guitar’s bridge and tuning keys can start to rust.

-To clean up the Metal parts, you can remove them, scrub them with a toothbrush.
-After the scrubbing, finish the job by applying WD-40 which will help releases the rusted parts, after this, you can finish by applying a 3 in1 Oil to lubricate all the parts.
+To clean up the Metal parts, you can remove them, and scrub them with a toothbrush.
+After the scrubbing, finish the job by applying WD-40 which will help release the rusted parts, after this, you can finish by applying a 3 in1 Oil to lubricate all the parts.